 The LBGTQ community is a vital part of the social fabric of Grand Rapids.
 Each June, the city celebrates LGBTQ residents and their contributions with a fun and fabulous Pride Festival – complete with live music, dance, food & drink, and more.
-All are invited to join in the fun!
+Due to COVID, this year will be a virtual event and all are invited to join in the fun!

 The first Grand Rapids Pride Festival took place on June 19th, 1988.
 It was organized by a group of local residents who had attended the March on Washington for Lesbian Gay Rights on October 11, 1987.
 They wanted to bring the sense of pride, security and belonging they experienced in the nation's capital to the LGBTQ community of West Michigan.

 That first festival was hosted in the metaphorical heart of Grand Rapids – the Monroe Amphitheater (now Rosa Parks Circle) – a rightful place for a community that contributes so much to the city’s vibrancy and creativity.